Jack Priestley’s Family History

 The baptismal register for Padiham shows Nicolas, husband of Susannah, to be either a carpenter or a webster (weaver).
 Either he doubled up these occupations or there were two Nicolas Heys, both with wives named Susannah.

 SUSAN/SUSANNAH LEIGH.
 Susan was the daughter of Abraham Leigh of Hapton.

 1697/8 Mar 13 Susan daughter of Abr Leigh.
 Abode: Hapton.

-Susan was the seventh of fourteen children.
+Susan was the fourth of eleven children.

 Marriage.
 St Leonard, Padiham.

 1717/18 Feb 5 Nicolas Hey and Susan Leigh of Hapton.

 Nicolas and Susan set up home in Hapton.